fenlyin0420/NoteBook/计算机/程序设计语言/Python/tips.md

 ## namespace and scoop
 - Assignments do not copy data, they just bind names to objects.
 - nonlocal scoops are the local scoops of the enclosing functions.

+# good statement
+- An object's type determines the operations that the object surpports, and also defines the possible values for the objects of that type.